corneliu-rotari/operating-systems-oer/content/chapters/software-stack/lab/README.md

 ### Libraries and libc

 Once we have common functions implemented, we can reuse them at any time.
-The main unit for software reusabibility is the **library**.
+The main unit for software reusability is the **library**.
 In short, a library is a common machine code that can be linked against different other software components.
 Each time we want to use the `printf()` function or the `strlen()` function, we don't need to reimplement them.
 We also don't need to use existing source code files, rebuild them and reuse them.
 We (re)use existing machine code in libraries.

 A library is a collection of object files that export given data structures and functions to be used by other programs.
-We create a program, we compile and then we link it agaist the library for all the features it provides.
+We create a program, we compile and then we link it against the library for all the features it provides.

 The most important library in modern operating systems is the **standard C library**, also called **libc**.
 This is the library providing system call wrappers and basic functionality for input-output, string management, memory management.